dmozealous/TheWaitingRoom/README.md

 After some period of time, the ChatGPT window became so long it was hard to navigate, and successive requests weren't doing what I asked.
 What I did was start a new chat, provide the PHP file, then asked for bug fixes.
 This seemed to work fairly well.

+What was interesting about this Iteration, was that ChatGPT started to optimize the file structure, separating out the timer into it's own PHP file, and then I asked it to do the same with the CSS to make the code more managable, and easier to maintain.

 **Total ChatGPT-4o questions and commands to get to updated/current state:** 28

 ### Initial Requests and Changes: